Tamburasca/HarpsichordTuning/README.md

 $$f_{n} = n f_{0} \sqrt{1 + B n^{2}}\tag{3}$$

-All peak positions are correlated to each other, such that they can be identifed as higher partials to one common base frequency f<sub>0</sub>.
+All peak positions are correlated to each other, such that they can be identified as higher partials to one common base frequency f<sub>0</sub>.
 By rewriting (3), we get for two frequencies that can be applied to all permutations of peaks